AdobeDocs/target.pt-BR/help/r-release-notes/target-release-notes.md

 **Ação necessária**: Os clientes que atualmente utilizam apis para operações CRUD em recursos (atividades, públicos, ofertas e relatórios) precisam conceder acesso de integração existente à Adobe I/O a todas as áreas de trabalho com a função desejada de acordo com o caso de uso.
 You can do so by selecting each [!DNL Target] [!UICONTROL Product Profile] in the [!DNL Adobe Admin Console] and adding the integration(s) in the [!UICONTROL Integration] tab.
 Prior to the September release, all integrations operated using [!UICONTROL Approver] access, irrespective of choice made in the [!UICONTROL Product Role] drop-down list.
 Agora você pode escolher a função desejada.

 This action *must* be performed before September 4, 2019 to not face any disruption on your end.
-Se esta ação não for executada, após o [!
-A versão do DNL Target setembro, os controles de acesso serão ativados e você observará o acesso somente à área de trabalho padrão se esta for a configuração atual.
+If this action is not performed, after the [!DNL Target] September release, the access controls will activate and you will observe access to just the default workspace if that's how you are currently set up.
 Não há nenhuma reação negativa à configuração de integrações antecipadamente, conforme as diretrizes acima.
 Quanto mais cedo você efetuar essa alteração, melhor.
 Pouco tempo é necessário para configurar isso, dependendo do número de espaços de trabalho em sua organização.
 Esse processo utiliza apenas alguns cliques para adicionar uma integração existente em espaços de trabalho com a função desejada.

 ## Target Standard/Premium 19.8.1 (20 de agosto de 2019) {#tgt-19-8-1}